Tokyo Dome

 The information is located close to the gate 22, the main entrance of the dome.
 Hours are daily from 11am-7pm.

-These are the best seats available for non-season ticket holders.
+The area above the team bench would be the best seats available for non-season ticket holders.
 Note that the majority of the seats behind home plate are sold as season tickets and single game tickets rarely go on sale.

-DAZN Excite Seat 18,000 JPY
+DAZN Excite Seat Cat 1&2: 15,000 JPY, Cat S: 16,500 JPY

 Several rows of seats extending out to the foul territory were added in recent years.
 Here the protective netting does not exist so the sight lines are very good.